 From learning postures in Nicaragua to exploring yoga philosophy in India, there’s an abundance of training programs to choose around the world- even in your own local community.

 With the myriad of options available to yogis interested in deepening their practice or teaching yoga to others, here’s a list of things to consider before making the down payment on a training.

 Yoga Alliance is a non-profit organization that represents international standards for all yoga teachers and training programs.
 In order to become a Registered Yoga Teacher (RYT), students must participate in a teacher training from a studio or program that is listed with the organization as a Registered Yoga School (RYS).
 This ensures your training and teaching experience meet the Yoga Alliance’s guidelines and further establishes your credibility.

 It’s important that the structure of the training meshes with your overall interests.
-A good course of study includes a balance of hours in anatomy, asana, philosophy, and practice teaching.
+A good course of study includes a balance of hours in anatomy, asana, philosophy of yoga, and teaching practice .
 Some teachers tend to spend more time focusing on one subject matter more than others.
-If, for example, you know for sure that you’re particularly interested in an anatomy focused training, look for programs that specialize in that.
+If, for example, you know for sure that you’re particularly interested in a particular subject area, such as yoga therapy, meditation or an anatomy focused training, look for the programs that specialize in that.

 What do you hope to get out of the training?
 Are you interested in improving your communication skills, making lifelong friends, becoming a yoga teacher, or simply deepening your own practice?
 Are you undecided and open to the possibilities?
 These are always important questions to explore before investing money and time in teacher training.

 Contact WordPress Support Number To Maintain Your Website